Tea is one of the most popular and old beverages consumed around the world in a variety of ways.

 They have given green tea enriched beverage to one group containing (609.3 mg catechins and 68.7 mg caffeine daily) while the other group will be given a beverage containing (86.2 mg of catechins and 40.4 mg of caffeine daily).

-After the 12-week study ended they find out that the group with higher catechins intakes lost a significant amount of visceral fat and lost body weight up to (-1.0 kg) while no changes occurred in the other group with lower intake of catechins.
+After the 12-week study ended they find out that the group with higher catechins intakes lost a significant amount of visceral fat and lost body weight up to (-1.0 kg) while no changes occurred in the other group with a lower intake of catechins.

 Green tea has a higher level of catechins than black tea because black tea undergoes the fermentation process for long hours before being flame fired or smoke fired.